 The latest statistics release includes data based on mortgage completions during the month of June 2010.

 The key points from the release are:

-- UK house prices rose by 2.6 per cent in the quarter ending June 2009.
-This compares with a fall of 3.8 per cent for the quarter ending March 2009.
+- UK house prices rose by 0.8 per cent in the quarter to June 2010 compared to an increase of 2.8 per cent in the March quarter (seasonally adjusted).

-- Annual average house prices paid by first time buyers in June 2009 were 11.7 per cent lower than a year ago.
-By comparison average house prices paid by former owner occupiers were 10.3 per cent lower.
+- Average prices paid by first time buyers increased by 10.3 per cent over the year to June whilst prices paid by former owner occupiers increased by 9.8 per cent.